Gualberto-Vannini/Book-Your-Hotel/README.md

 => Animation:
 A simple animation into the Splash page that helped me to get the time to collect all API data.

+=> Carousel Images:
+Into the Single hotel's page, the header's image has a carousel with all the images presents.
+Maybe isn't easy to understand without arrow to the left and right or dots above of it but there are many images!
+Just scrolling to enjoy.

 => UIAlertController:
 They are very usefull to offer information as....my phone number ;)